dev-academy-programme/concepts/server/user-data.md

 </form>
 ```

-This form it will create this HTTP request:
+This form will create this HTTP request:

 ```
 GET /greetings?say=Hi&to=Mom HTTP/1.1